edisonpapers/lathrops-notes/4/README.md

 ## 2D
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3004/manifest seq="2" right
-==Photography=={description=" 'Mem' above"} of the bottom of the sea Photographs were taken of objects in absolute darkness by means of heat waves radiant heat being those lines wavesa which wer beyond the red end of the visible spectrum small lenses of Rock salt being used in the Camera.
+==Photography=={description=" 'Mem' above"} of the bottom of the sea Photographs were taken of objects in absolute darkness by means of heat waves radiant heat being those ==lines=={description="interlined with 'waves' above"} which wer beyond the red end of the visible spectrum small lenses of Rock salt being used in the Camera.
 The plate is sensitized by . see notes watts Dicc Radiant Light reflected fron an object produces more or less decomposition of a silver salt and an image.
 But in this case Raidiant heat absolutely invisible performs the same function— The Chemicals alone being different

 ## 3D
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3004/manifest seq="3" right